lonelyplanet/spp_blog/_posts/2014-07-28-How-To-Pass-A-Coding-Test.md

 - make sure the app runs before you send it in
 - tidy up your spelling everywhere - comments, project names, email, variable names, class names and all of the other places
 - use a recent version of your chosen language, not an old one
 - don't concatenate variable names.
-I have no idea what `c << a if g` means and neither will you in six months
+We have no idea what `c << a if g` means and neither will you in six months
 - finish the coding test before you submit it, a partial solution is not enough.
 If you feel it is taking too long, get in touch and we can negotiate a better submission date.

 Going for a job is a nerve-wracking process; no one likes to be judged.
 Writing code does have a strong creative element so what appeals to one person isn't necessarily going to appeal to another.
 However, it's our hope that by following these guidelines you can maximise your chances of getting through to the next stage in the hiring process.
 Have fun and good luck!